 Make sure to uninstall any old or otherwise unwanted versions of Java on your system.
-Manually installed newer versions do not replace older ones, and 64-bit editions do not replace 32-bit ones.
+Manually installed newer versions might not replace older ones, and 64-bit editions never replace 32-bit ones.
 They all install side-by-side, so you might retain unwanted browser plugins or accidentally run the wrong VM.

 Even uninstalling an Oracle JRE/JDK may not delete its humongous installation cache, so you must do that manually as well.
 You can find obsolete installation caches in directory

 <User> is your Windows user name.